scrollmapper/scrollmapper/README.md

 Scrollmapper is available on Steam <link>.

 If you wish to build from source, this should work "out of the box" as a Godot 4 project.
 It should export as a running app without any issues.
-We will provide the actual package as a download after we have completed and polished the tool as a whole and completed the documentation.

 See the [Documentation](documentation/user/README.md).